2.7 Tools Menu

 Screenshot operation: After the user clicks the Screenshot button, a dialog box appears for setting parameters related to the screenshot.

-• Image Output Path: Users need to specify a folder or path to save the screenshot file.
+Image Output Path: Users must specify a folder or path to save the screenshot file.

-• HD Image Output: After click [Export], the system outputs a high-definition image file according to the parameters set by the user.
+HD Image Output: After clicking [Export], the system outputs a high-definition image file according to the parameters set by the user.

-• Parallel and perspective projection: Users can choose whether to check the "export using parallel projection" option.
+Parallel and perspective projection: Users can choose whether to check the "export using parallel projection" option.
 When the option is checked, the view is temporarily converted to parallel projection mode for taking screenshots to achieve specific visual effects.
-When the screenshot is finished, the view automatically returns to perspective projection mode.
+The view automatically returns to perspective projection mode when the screenshot is finished.

-Output DOM is to transform the 3D model data into 2D image map with geographic coordinate information, which is often called DOM (Digital Orthophoto Map) and DSM (Digital Surface Model).DOM is the orthographically corrected aerial film or remote sensing image, which has the characteristics of high accuracy, rich information, beautiful and practical; while DSM describes the three-dimensional shape of the ground surface.
+Output DOM transforms the 3D model data into a 2D image map with geographic coordinate information, which is often called DOM (Digital Orthophoto Map) and DSM (Digital Surface Model).DOM is the orthographically corrected aerial film or remote sensing image, which has the characteristics of high accuracy, rich information, beauty, and practicality.
+At the same time, DSM describes the three-dimensional shape of the ground surface.

-Through the ortho map output function, users can easily obtain the 2D image map with geographic coordinate information, which provides basic data for subsequent map production and data analysis.
+Users can quickly obtain the 2D image map with geographic coordinate information through the ortho map output function, providing basic data for subsequent map production and analysis.

-3. Select coordinate system: Select the appropriate coordinate system according to your needs.
-Different coordinate systems may require different computing resources and time, and large differences in coordinate systems may cause deformation of the output image.
+Select coordinate system: Select the appropriate coordinate system depending on your needs.
+Different coordinate systems may require different computing resources and time, and significant differences in coordinate systems may cause the output image to deform.

-5. Select Background Color: Select the background color from the drop-down list.
-Options include black, white, and transparent (available for tif format only).
+Select Background Color: Select the background color from the drop-down list.
+Options include black, white, and transparent (available for TIF format only).

-6. Output Split: If you need to split the output, check the [Output Split] and set the size of the split in pixels.
+Output Split: If you need to split the output, check the [Output Split] and set the split size in pixels.

-7. Output DSM: If you need to generate Digital Surface Model files at the same time, check the [Output DSM] option.
+Output DSM: If you need to generate Digital Surface Model files simultaneously, check the [Output DSM] option.

-• prj file: This is the projection information file of the geospatial data, which describes the coordinate system of the data.
+Output file description file: This is the projection information file of the geospatial data, which describes the data's coordinate system.

-• tfw file: This is a world file used in conjunction with a tif format image file to provide geographic coordinate information.
+tfw file: This is a world file used with a tif format image file to provide geographic coordinate information.

 The Model Cropping feature allows the user to crop the excess portion of the model to meet specific needs, leaving only the desired portion.
 This is useful when working with large or complex model data, especially when only certain areas of the model are needed.